Fullmeals.

 Step 5: Add Whole Spices and Cook

 Add 2-3 bay leaves, 2-3 small pieces of cinnamon sticks, 1 tsp black peppercorns, 2-3 black cardamoms, and 3-4 cloves to the pot.
 Bring the mixture to a boil over high heat.
-Once boiling, reduce the heat to low, cover the pot, and let it simmer for approximately until the paaye are very tender and the gravy has thickened.
+Once boiling, the heat to low, cover the pot, and let it for approximately until the paaye are very tender and the gravy has thickened.

 Step 6: Prepare Optional Tempering (Bhagar)